 A settlement of the class action lawsuit relating to mold and odor problems in certain Whirlpool, Kenmore, and Maytag brand front-loading washing machines received final approval in 2016.
 Under the settlement, owners of affected washers could submit claims for compensation including a cash payment, a discount off purchase of a new washer or, if they paid out of pocket or to replace their washer due to mold/odor, cash reimbursement up to certain set amounts.
 The deadline for submitting claims was October 2016.

 Consumers Charged Defects in Front-Load Washing Machines Lead to Mold and Mildew

-The complaints charge that certain front-load washers manufactured and sold by these companies are defective because they accumulate mold and cannot adequately clean themselves.
-As a result, the complaints allege, these washers require extraordinary and expensive actions by consumers including running extra cleaning cycles, leaving the door open between use, and wiping down the washer after every use with bleach.
+The complaints charged that certain front-load washers manufactured and sold by these companies were defective because they accumulate mold and cannot adequately clean themselves.
+As a result, the complaints alleged, these washers require extraordinary and expensive actions by consumers including running extra cleaning cycles, leaving the door open between use, and wiping down the washer after every use with bleach.
 The complaints further assert that the manufacturers wrongly failed to disclose the machines’ defect, and maintenance required as a result, prior to sale.

 Front Load Washer Lawsuits: Specific Allegations

-Consumers charge that their front-load washers have serious design defects that:
+Consumers charged that their front-load washers have serious design defects that:

 - cause them to accumulate mold, mildew, and other biological debris